SixWays/FacePaint/README.md

 ## Installation and Use
 Copy the FacePaint folder into the Assets folder of your project.
 Window > FacePaint will launch a dockable editor window.
 Select an object with a MeshRenderer and MeshFilter and press Edit in the FacePaint window.

-## Aims
+## Extensibility
+FacePaint is designed to be __minimal__ and __extensible__, not feature-complete.
+One person's super-specialised tool is another's bloated mess!

-FacePaint is intended to be as simple as possible.
-Hopefully this allows you to extend and repurpose it easily for your own use-case.
-FacePaint now features a plugin system to easily extend the tool without having to modify existing code - quick guide below.
+FacePaint features a plugin system to easily extend the tool without having to modify core code - quick guide below.
 A few are included both as examples and as potentially helpful tools.
-In general, I'll add new features as plugins unless they should absolutely be core functionality to avoid bloat.
+In general, I'll add new features as plugins to avoid bloat, unless they should absolutely be core functionality.

+## Issues
+* _May interfere with unity-generated lightmapping UVs.
+This should be fixed soon._
+* _If your mesh isn't totally flat shaded (i.e. each triangle must have completely unique vertices) you may see colours 'bleed' across triangles.
+I'll add a custom mesh import script soon._

 ## Tips
-To give multiple mesh instances the same colours, simply copy and paste the FacePaintData component.
+* To give multiple mesh instances the same colours, simply copy and paste the FacePaintData component.
+Press the "Force Re-apply Vertex Colours" button if nothing happens.

-To reset vertex colours entirely, make sure you're out of edit mode and then delete the FacePaintData component.
+* To reset vertex colours entirely, _make sure you're out of edit mode_ and then delete the FacePaintData component.

 ## Additional credits
 This tool is inspired by the excellent [Unity 5.0 Vertex Painter](https://github.com/slipster216/VertexPaint "GitHub Page") by Jason Booth (particularly the use of MeshRenderer.additionalVertexStreams to apply colours non-destructively).